Family activity travel guide

 Embark on an Andalucian adventure or challenge in Catalonia that's as far from boring beach days as possible.

-Family activity holidays in the UK range from sea kayaking in Devon, to surfing and coasteering in Wales.
+Family activity holidays in the UK range from orienteering lessons in the Lakes to surfing and coasteering in Wales.

 Dare to be different and discover family activity destinations not on the tourist radar, yet.